catid/oaillama3/README.md

 Right now this is the best quantized version that can fit on two cards.
 Probably the quality is not as good as it can get.
 I'd like to see Quip# or AQLM versions.

 Using my TextWorld reasoning benchmark, it scores a 4.12/5, which is similar to GPT-4 and better than GPT-3.5 and all other models.
+The quality should improve as better quantizations are released and the context length is improved.

 ## Setup